The Escape Hatch, Interior Lighting, Exterior lighting and Auxiliary Generator: Why? Because People Want to Know About Sherman Interior Lighting

 The Escape Hatch: If You Can’t Get Out the Top Get Out the Bottom

 All Sherman tank production models and most of the TDs and ARVs based on the Sherman had an escape hatch right behind the co driver’s position.
 The location and size of the hatch stayed the same, but the ones installed on TDs seem to be different than the ones installed on tanks.
 None seem to have been hinged though, a common field modification was adding steel tabs to one side of the hatch so it doesn’t fall all the way out this was a common modification on both tanks and TD.
 This field mod was made a factory installation on at least the M36 B2.

-One final thought on the escape hatch, the reason it was fairly large and far back under the hull was because there were no torsion bars to worry about getting in the way.
+One final thought on the escape hatch, the reason it was fairly large and far back under the hull was that there were no torsion bars to worry about getting in the way.
 Later US tanks did have hull escape hatches, but they were usually further forward due to torsion bar use, and different driver’s location.
-You can see this on the M26 Pershing, where the escape hatches, there was one each for the driver and co-driver, were right under driver and co drivers station.
-In some cases large mines could blow these escape hatches up into the crew compartment, injuring the driver or co driver.
+You can see this on the M26 Pershing, where the escape hatches, there was one each for the driver and co-driver, were right under driver and co-drivers station.
+In some cases large mines could blow this escape hatches up into the crew compartment, injuring the driver or co-driver.
 This could take place on a Sherman, but no crew member was right over the hatch.

 Interior Lighting: Because the Interior of a Tank is Dark, and People want to know About the Lights.

 The interior of a Sherman tank is a pretty dark place, even during the middle of the day, particularly on the early models, when buttoned up.
 The only light would be what could come in through the various periscopes, if they were open, or the DV ports on DV Shermans.
 On late model Shermans with the all-around vision cupola would be a little better but still not great.
 Opening the hatches and the pistol port of course helps a lot, but you can’t run that way when they are shooting at your Sherman.